mpw6/goezinta/README.md

 * The spreadsheet ID must be added to buildPages.py.
 * The filepath in buildPages.py should be adjusted to match your local setup.

+Acknowledgement and Thanks:

+Funded by National Institues of Health
+Developed at Yale University for use by the School of Medicine's Vaccarino Lab http://vaccarinolab.org and Gerstein Lab http://gersteinlab.org